Cross-country skiing at Lake Achensee

-The region of Achensee is one of the best known and most significant cross-country skiing centres in Tyrol.
-200 kilometres of slopes around the biggest lake in Tyrol provide unlimited cross-country fun.
+The Achensee region is one of the best known and most significant cross-country skiing centres in Tirol.
+More than 200 kilometres of slopes around the biggest lake in Tirol provide unlimited cross-country skiing fun.

-Each of the five holiday towns is known far beyond the borders of Tyrol for its special cross-country skiing offer.
+Each of the five holiday towns is known far beyond the borders of Tirol for its special cross-country skiing offer.

 Extensive additional range on offer

-In Pertisau there is a practice slope for all those who will be standing on narrow cross-country skis for the first time.
-Here the correct cross-country stride is learned in a relaxed fashion.
-The local authorities have also made every effort over many years to provide barrier-free slopes.
-The communities of Pertisau, Maurach and Achenkirch provide specially designed cross-country routes for wheelchair users.
-Achensee also has its own slope for dogs, where dogs get to accompany their owners unimpeded.
+In Pertisau there is a practice slope for all those who are standing on narrow cross-country skis for the first time.
+Here the correct cross-country stride can be learned very relaxed.
+Six cross country schools in the region offer support.
+The local authorities have also made every effort to provide barrier-free slopes over many years.
+In the meantime the communities of Pertisau, Maurach and Achenkirch provide specially designed cross-country routes for wheelchair users.
+Achensee also has its own slope for dogs, where dogs can accompany their owners unimpeded.

 Cross-country events at Achensee

-Don’t miss the cross-country skiing opening at the end of December to mark the start of the cross-country skiing season.
-Nearby the Alpen Caravan Park there you can participate in technical courses and workshops for beginners and advanced skiers, and you can learn how to wax your own skis under professional supervision.
+Don’t miss the cross-country skiing opening on the 17th December 2017 to mark the start of the cross-country skiing season.
+Near the Alpen Caravan Park in Achenkirch you can participate in technical courses and workshops for beginners and advanced skiers, and you can learn how to wax your own skis under professional supervision.

-At the end of February 2015 the second largest cross-country event will take place – the Achensee 3-Valleys-Run.
-28 perfectly prepared kilometres for skaters and 33 kilometres of slopes for fans of the classic style proceed from Pertisau into the three Karwendel valleys – Falzthurntal, Gerntal and Dristenau.
-The rural and sporting charm of this event beguiles cross-country skiers.
+At the end of February the second largest cross-country skiing event will take place – the Achensee 3-Valleys-Run.
+30 perfectly prepared kilometres for skaters and 33 kilometres of tracks for fans of the classic style lead from Pertisau into the three Karwendel valleys – Falzthurntal, Gerntal and Dristenau.
+Cross-country skiers are fascinated by the scenery and sporting charm of this event.